2010 NMAPC ZISA Criteria

 The following are critical elements from that research effort.
 The final two items, 11 and 12, are powerful additions discovered in more recent years.

-1. Owner, contractor and union senior leadership is committed to the zero injury concept. a) The owner expects a zero injury project. b) The contractor executives and all contractor management "buys in" and is in alignment on the management and worker action needed to achieve zero injury. c) Union leadership will facilitate and advocate that worker attitudes and actions are in concert with a zero injury work environment.
-(Experience has shown that the very best results are obtained when the owner, contractor and building trades craft workers are all active participants in the zero injury management process.)
+1. Owner/Client, contractor and union senior leadership is committed to the zero injury concept. a) The owner/client expects a zero injury project. b) The contractor executives and all contractor management "buys in" and is in alignment on the management and worker action needed to achieve zero injury. c) Union leadership will facilitate and advocate that worker attitudes and actions are in concert with a zero injury work environment.
+(Experience has shown that the very best results are obtained when the owner/client, contractor and building trades craft workers are all active participants in the zero injury management process.)

 2. Worker safety is a line management responsibility and all management has the specific duty to avoid all injury to all employees.